 Study Design/Methods

-- The dose escalation cohort established the RP2D of RYBREVANT 1050 mg (<80 kg) and 1400 mg (≥80 kg) intravenously once weekly (QW) for Cycle 1 and every other week (Q2W) thereafter.
+- In the dose-expansion phase, patients received RYBREVANT 1050 mg (<80 kg) and 1400 mg (≥80 kg) intravenously once weekly (QW) for the first 4 weeks (Cycle 1) and every other week (Q2W) thereafter.

 Results